Constitution

 Group

-The Group membership will be controlled by one member of the group who will be deemed ‘Coach’ who would otherwise qualify for full club membership.
-Group Coach member may also be a Full member of the club and Group membership will not affect these rights.
+One member of the group will be responsible for the Group membership, who will be deemed ‘Coach’ who would otherwise qualify for full Club membership.
+Group Coach member may also be a Full member of the Club and Group membership will not affect these rights.

-If the Group members contain junior rowers, the Group Coach must be registered on the PVG scheme and associated with Glasgow Rowing Club (please see the clubs PVG counter-signatory).
+If a Group’s members include junior rowers, the Group Coach must be registered on the PVG scheme and associated with Glasgow Rowing Club (please see the Club’s PVG counter-signatory).

-Fees will be set by committee decision at the time of application, pro-rated to the following AGM, and on a yearly basis subsequently.
+Fees will be set by Committee decision at the time of application, pro-rated to the following Annual General Meeting (AGM), and on a yearly basis subsequently.
 If no change to membership fee is notified at the time of renewal, the existing fee will apply for the following year.

 Group membership fees will fall due in line with other membership categories.
-Group members will not be entitled to vote at a general meeting.
+Group members will not be entitled to vote at a General Meeting.
+(13/09/2005)

-However membership is open to all and no application for membership will be refused on other than reasonable grounds.
+Membership is open to all and no application for membership will be refused on unreasonable grounds.
 There will be no discrimination on the grounds of age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation, political or other opinion.

-Should an application for memberships be rejected the applicant shall be told the grounds on which the application has been rejected.
-The applicant will have the right to submit an appeal to the committee outlining their case for membership for further consideration by the committee.
-In the event it is deemed necessary to have membership of the club removed, members are allowed to appeal to the committee against the removal from the club.
-Appeals will be held within 30 days.
-(EGM 04/03/2020)
+Should an application for membership be rejected the applicant shall be told the grounds on which the application has been rejected.
+The applicant will have the right to submit an appeal to the Committee outlining their case for membership for further consideration by the Committee.

-Should the Annual General Meeting not be held due to a quorum not being present, the correct notice of meeting having been given, a further Annual General Meeting shall be called with the correct notice of meeting being given.
+Should the AGM not be held due to a quorum not being present, the correct notice of meeting having been given, a further AGM shall be called with the correct notice of meeting being given.

-Should a further Annual General Meeting not be held due to a quorum not being present, the correct notice of meeting having been given, the members present at that further inquorate Annual General Meeting may fix the amount of subscriptions for the coming year, with full regard to the correct management of the Club, as long as the proposed setting of annual subscriptions was included in the notice of further Annual General Meeting.
+Should a further AGM not be held due to a quorum not being present, the correct notice of meeting having been given, the members present at that further inquorate AGM may fix the amount of subscriptions for the coming year, with full regard to the correct management of the Club, as long as the proposed setting of annual subscriptions was included in the notice of further AGM.

 A member more than three months in arrears of subscription shall be dealt with at the discretion of the Committee.